dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 The actual act of granting MUST involve active user interaction.

-The grant that is to be obtained in this phase SHOULD be sufficiently large so that it will reduced the number of times that OP needs to take the Subject to the CP to obtain additional grants.
+The grant that is to be obtained in this phase SHOULD be sufficiently large so that it will reduce the number of times that OP needs to take the Subject to the CP to obtain additional grants.

 ## Delivery Phase (RP Phase)